boraaltinok/privacy-policy/ai-math-solver-support.md

 We highly value your feedback and are always looking for ways to improve Math Solver.
 If you have any suggestions or feature requests, please email us at boraaltinok70@gmail.com.
 Your input helps us serve you better and create an app that meets your needs.

-Thank you for choosing Math Solver!
+Thank you for choosing AI Answer App!
 We hope you enjoy making your study sessions more efficient and enjoyable.